dottorepie/Cosmografiko/README.md

 ///
   Cosmographic universe is a generative algorithmic additive synthesis SynthDef architecture conceptualizeing an animatronic and auditory timeline of the cosmos, utilizing harmonics, sound art, controled randomness, music theory, spatial sound and quaternions.
-The generative synth can be used as standalone envelopes in quad, cubic or 12 channel sound installations (VBAP),or as a drone with parallel Midiout via AM/FM with the addition of external synths.
+The ,abstract harmonic astronomy, generative synth can be used as standalone envelopes in quad, cubic or 12 channel sound installations (VBAP),or as a drone with parallel Midiout via AM/FM with the addition of external synths.

 ///